 Today Aboriginal and Torres Strait Islander people in Sydney work across a broad range of occupations and professions, in business and in government.

 Many Aboriginal people had jobs relying on manual and hard labour.
 Eveleigh Railway Yards was Sydney’s largest employer from the time it opened in 1886.
-It was also one of the biggest employers of Aboriginal people living in Sydney.
+It was also one of the biggest employers of Aboriginal people living in Sydney in the second half the 20th century.
 Aboriginal men also worked in the Alexandria goods yard loading trains with kegs and potatoes and on the waterfront docks at Walsh Bay and Darling Harbour.

 Aboriginal women living in South Sydney worked for the Federal Match Factory in Alexandria, which was affectionately known as Wellington Matches because so many of the Aboriginal workers were originally from the NSW country town of Wellington.
 Other local industries where Aboriginal people worked were the Henry Jones & Co IXL Jam Factory on Golden Grove Street in Chippendale, Francis Chocolates on Stirling Street in Redfern, and the Australian Glass Manufacturers on South Dowling Street at Waterloo.